1956 United States Senate election in Illinois: Democratic primary

+In 1955, Scott W. Lucas, who lost to Everett Dirksen in the 1950 election, explored a candidacy to "regain" his seat.
+Lucas faced opposition from organized labor for his perceived lukewarm support of their agenda.
+Other candidates who publicly expressed interest were State Senator James Gray of East St. Louis, State Representative Richard Stengel of Rock Island, and Roy E. Yung of Springfield, a former director of the Illinois Department of Agriculture.
+The Democratic Party nominated Richard Stengel, who ran unopposed in the primary.

 Republican primary

 General election

 Dirksen carried 88 of the state's 102 counties.
 Among the 88 counties that Dirksen won was the state's most populous county, Cook County, in which Dirksen won with 51.13% to Stengel's 48.63%.
 Despite losing in Cook County, Stengel performed better in the county than he did in the cumulative vote of the remaining 101 counties In the cumulative vote of the state's other 101 counties, Dirksen won 57.32% to Stengel's 42.58%.
 51.97% of the votes cast in the election were from Cook County.